ibm-cloud-docs/openwhisk/openwhisk_cli.md

 To verify your CLI setup, try [creating and running an action](./index.html#openwhisk_start_hello_world).

-## Using the {{site.data.keyword.openwhisk_short}} CLI
+## Using the OpenWhisk CLI
+{: #using_openwhisk_cli}

-After you have configured your environment, you can begin using the {{site.data.keyword.openwhisk_short}} CLI to do the following:
+After you have configured your environment, you can begin using the OpenWhisk CLI to do the following:

-* Run your code snippets, or actions, on {{site.data.keyword.openwhisk_short}}.
+* Run your code snippets, or actions, on OpenWhisk.
 See [Creating and invoking actions](./openwhisk_actions.html).
 * Use triggers and rules to enable your actions to respond to events.
 See [Creating triggers and rules](./openwhisk_triggers_rules.html).
 * Learn how packages bundle actions and configure external events sources.
 See [Using and creating packages](./openwhisk_packages.html).
 * Explore the catalog of packages and enhance your applications with external services, such as a [Cloudant event source](./openwhisk_cloudant.html).
 See [Using OpenWhisk-enabled services](./openwhisk_catalog.html).

 ## Configure the CLI to use an HTTPS proxy
+{: #cli_https_proxy}

-The CLI can be setup to use an HTTPS proxy.
-To setup an HTTPS proxy, an environment variable called `HTTPS_PROXY` must be created.
-The variable must be set to the address of the HTTPS proxy, and its port using the following format:
+The CLI can be set up to use an HTTPS proxy.
+To set up an HTTPS proxy, an environment variable called `HTTPS_PROXY` must be created.
+The variable must be set to the address of the HTTPS proxy, and it's port using the following format:
 `{PROXY IP}:{PROXY PORT}`.